-In a Hershberger assay in male Wistar rats, the chemical induced significant decrease (~20%) of absolute and relative weights of the ventral prostate and levator ani plus bulbocavernosus muscles.
+In a GLP compliant Hershberger assay, male Wistar rats (n=6/dose) were administered the chemical by gavage for 10 days at doses of 0, 300 or 1000 mg/kg bw/day.
+The chemical induced significant decrease (~20%) of absolute and relative weights of the ventral prostate and levator ani plus bulbocavernosus muscles.
 Although decreased weights (~10%) were observed in three other tissues, i.e. the seminal vesicle, glans penis and Cowper's glands, these were not statistically significant.
 Furthermore, levels of testosterone, dihydrotestosterone and luteinising hormone were not affected.
-Given that there were no histopathological effects observed in the prostate, seminal vesicle and bulbourethral gland in the treated animals to correlate with the decreased weights of these tissues, the decreased weight may have been a random variable.
+Given that there were no histopathological effects observed in the prostate, seminal vesicle and bulbourethral gland in the treated animals to correlate with the decreased weights of these tissues, the decreased weight may not have been treatment related.
 Alternatively, the decreased weights in these tissues could be attributed to enzyme induction based on the observed increased liver weights related to a higher metabolism rate of the substituted androgen testosterone propionate.
-Taken together, the chemical does not have antiandrogenic effects in rats (ECHA 2023; SCCS 2021).
+Taken together, there is not strong evidence of antiandrogenic effects in rats (ECHA 2023; SCCS 2021).

-In the EOGRTS (see Reproductive and Developmental toxicity section), there were no changes in
+In the EOGRTS (see Reproductive and developmental toxicity section), there were no changes in: